bdjang/horizontal-bars-email-templates/README.md

 </table>
 ```

-Adding additional `<td>` cells and adjusting the widths creates different sections within the data bar:
+Adding additional `<td>` cells and adjusting the widths will create different sections within the data bar:

 ```html
 <table width="600">